nuvoleweb/ui_patterns/docs/content/patterns-definition.rst

     ``description``
         Field description, used on pattern library page.
     ``preview``
         Preview content, used on pattern library page.
-It can be either a string or a Drupal render array.
+It can be either a string or a Drupal render array, in which case we can use keys like ``type: processed_text`` or ``theme: image``.

 ``libraries``
-    Libraries that are to be loaded when rendering the pattern.
+    List of libraries to be loaded when rendering the pattern.
 UI patterns are supposed to be self-contained so they should define along all needed libraries.

 Once the pattern is defined the module will expose them as standard Drupal theme definitions.